 Beach view, Mon Repos Regional Park.
 Photo: Robert Ashdown, NPRSR.

 Mon Repos is about a four and a half hour drive north from Brisbane and 15 minutes (14km) east of Bundaberg.

 From Bundaberg, follow the signs to Bargara along the Bundaberg-Bargara Road.
 At the Bargara Primary School, turn left into Potters Road.
 When you come to the T-intersection at the end of Potters Road, turn right into Grange Road.
 Continue straight ahead onto Mon Repos Road and follow the signs.
-Turn left into Rookery Road and travel a short distance to the Mon Repos Conservation Park car park.
+Turn left into Rookery Road and travel a short distance to the Mon Repos Turtle Centre car park.
 Watch out for wildlife and drive slowly and safely along the narrow Rookery Road.

 Alternative travel options

-A number of companies provide bus transport to Mon Repos during turtle nesting season.
+A small number of companies provide bus transport to Mon Repos during turtle nesting season.
 Contact Bundaberg West Visitor Information Centre for details.

 Night beach access during turtle nesting season

 From mid-October to the end of April, public access to the beach is restricted from 6pm to 6am to protect nesting turtles and hatchlings.
 Mon Repos turtle watching tours Turtle Encounters operate from the Turtle Centre from 7pm nightly from November to late March.
 Bookings are essential and fees apply.